timothyatkinson/GraphComparison/README.md

 ### How can I contact you?

-Feel free to send an email to my university address; tja511@york.ac.uk
+Feel free to send an email to my current address; timothy@nnaisense.com